-The International Center for the Promotion of Human Rights (CIPDH-UNESCO) was established in 2009 as the first UNESCO in the world aimed at the promotion of human rights.
-The result of an agreement between UNESCO and the Argentine State, it operates in Buenos Aires as a decentralized body within the scope of the national executive branch, under the auspices and programmatic alignment of UNESCO.
+The International Center for the Promotion of Human Rights (CIPDH-UNESCO) was established in 2009, as the first UNESCO Category 2 Center in the world dedicated to promoting human rights.
+As a result of an agreement between UNESCO and the Argentine State, it functions in Buenos Aires as a decentralized entity within the scope of the Executive Power of the Nation, under the auspices and programmatic alignment of UNESCO.

 The CIPDH-UNESCO manages its activity based on standards of excellence, according to the Thematic Axes defined, optimizing resources in order to satisfy the demands of the interested parties with the main objective of promoting the deepening of the democratic system, the consolidation of the human rights – civil, political, economic, social, cultural and emerging – and the prevalence of the values of life, freedom and human dignity.

 In this sense, it proposes interventions framed in its vision and priority axes described on the basis of the evaluation of results achieved and goals of achievement in the medium and long term, and integrates the projected actions and strategies defined for their implementation as well as the concomitant evaluation modalities and ex post applicable.